PranayDomal/Desition_Tree_Iris_Datadet/README.md

 ### Decision Tree Visualization

 This visualization is the core component of the project, clearly showing the splitting nodes based on features like Petal Length and Petal Width.

+## Model Interpretability
+One of the greatest benefits of the Decision Tree model is its interpretability.
+The model learned a simple set of rules, visualized below:

+**Key Decision Rules Learned**

+The model determined that Petal Length and Petal Width are the most important features for classification:

+1. Rule for Setosa: If `Petal Length (cm) <= 2.45`, the species is Iris Setosa (Perfectly separated).

+2. Rule for Virginica: If `Petal Length (cm) > 5.0` AND `Petal Width (cm) > 1.75`, the species is highly likely to be Iris Virginica.

+This outcome is consistent with domain knowledge that petal characteristics are the most differentiating features for these species.

+## Project Conclusion
+The project successfully deployed a Decision Tree Classifier that achieved a high accuracy of **95.56%** on the Iris classification task.
+The final model is:

+* Accurate: High performance metrics across all classes.
+* Interpretable: Provides clear, logical, and biologically meaningful classification rules.
+* Deployable: Simple and transparent, making it easy to explain and justify in a production environment.

 ## Getting Started